storybookjs/react-native/docs/src/pages/basics/guide-angular/index.md

 ## Starter Guide Angular

-Storybook has its own Webpack setup and a dev server.
+Storybook has its own webpack setup and a dev server.
-The Webpack setup is very similar to [Angular CLI](https://cli.angular.io), but allows you to [configure it however you want](/configurations/custom-webpack-config/).
+The webpack setup is very similar to [Angular CLI](https://cli.angular.io), but allows you to [configure it however you want](/configurations/custom-webpack-config/).

 In this guide, we are trying to set up Storybook for your Angular project.